IthronMinya/IthronMinya.github.io/README.md

 This once again gives us an attribution coefficient for each input feature that we can then use to create a normalized heatmap again, similar to the previous methods.

 #### Grad-CAM
-Grad-CAM stands for Gradient-weighted Class Activation Map and is a visual explanation for the decision-making of convolutional neural networks.
+Grad-CAM <a href="#12">[12]</a> stands for Gradient-weighted Class Activation Map and is a visual explanation for the decision-making of convolutional neural networks.
 Different from the previous methods the gradients in Grad-CAM are not backpropagated to the input layer, but rather only to the last convolutional layer of our model.

 First of all, we perform a usual forward pass with our input image and use the prediction class score for backpropagation while we set the scores for all the other classes to zero.
 Then we backpropagate the gradient with respect to our target class back to the last convolution layer, before the fully connected multilayer perceptron part of the network.
 We then average the gradient values across the different channels of the convolution layer to compute the pooled weight coefficients.